aadamshick/principles/content/quotes/soprano-carmela_indecision.md

 ---
-title: Jump In
+title: Indecision
 type: quote
-source: Tony Soprano
+source: Carmela Soprano
 ---

-> "Don’t overthink it.
-Either jump in with both feet, or don’t"
+> "More is lost by indecision than by wrong decision"
-> — Tony Soprano ^quote
+> — Carmela Soprano ^quote